My First Successful Job Interview

 Now it was their turn to look stunned.
 Both of them looked at each other and said- There's so much we don't know about animals.

-The interesting thing is I had learned this fact about elephants only a couple of days ago, and it's amazing how I could recall it at the right time.
+The interesting thing is I had learned this fact about elephants only a couple of days before the interview, and it's amazing how I could recall it at the right time.

 Then they asked me a bunch of other questions, which I continued to answer without any nervousness.
 They didn't ask me any anatomy subject related questions.
-They told me that they don't want to know if I know human anatomy, because they called me for the interview in the first place because I submitted my undergrad transcript to them which stated that I got a good grade in Anatomy in college.
+They told me that they called me for the interview in the first place because I had submitted my undergrad transcript to them which stated that I had gotten a good grade in Anatomy in college.
 What they really wanted to know is how well I could teach Anatomy to students.
 So they gave me a book and asked me to pick a chapter and teach it to them.

 I took ten minutes to get prepared.
 I picked my favorite system- the circulatory system, and started teaching them as if they were my students.
 In stead of just lecturing them about the circulatory system, I asked them a question. - What is the circulatory system?